When to Plant Flower Bulbs?

-- Long- stemmed tulips intended for perennial use should be deadheaded, however, to keep them from investing so much energy in the production of seedpods instead of new bulbs.
-When removing faded petals, there is no danger that these will fall between the leaf axils where they could be a source of fungal growth during wet periods.
+- Long-stemmed tulips intended for perennial use should be deadheaded, however, to keep them from investing so much energy in producing seedpods instead of new bulbs.
+When removing faded petals, there is no danger that these will fall between the leaf axils, where they could be a source of fungal growth during wet periods.

 - It is also important that flower bulbs that rapidly increase in number should not be allowed to produce excessively large clusters since this can reduce individual bulb growth.
 It would thus be better, once the leaves have died, to dig up bulbs that are tightly massed together, split them up into smaller quantities, and replant them.